jsdoop/jsdoop/README.md

 #### STEP 10_B - (OPTIONAL) Run workers using Python.
 Each process is a new worker (use a different username).
 - source ./jsdoopenv/bin/activate
 - cd jsdoop/jsdoop-py/scripts
 - sh worker.sh 1647541122249 theusername 1 # 1 is a seed for reproducibility (you can use any number).
+The seed is used to select the local dataset.
+Therefore, each worker must have a different seed.

 #### Use http://localhost:15672/#/queues for checking the correct performance of the system (Rabbitmq queue server).